wanerdyovy/cyber-photo-enhancer-geminipro25/README.md

 - Star the repo
 - Share it
 - Build something cool with it

-View your app in AI Studio: https://ai.studio/apps/drive/1ilC2TxFjrZTKSXHobpAtvNezIsP4OAF9

-## Run Locally

-**Prerequisites:**  Node.js

-1. Install dependencies:
-   `npm install`
-2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
-3. Run the app:
-   `npm run dev`